cloudycane/53-weeks-and-53-projects-2024-/README.md

   <li>Creating new project in Python, naming it "Filter.py", and importing the following modules: <ul><li><i>from Tkinter import *</i></li>
   <li><i>import cv2</i></li>
   </ul>
+  <li>Creating GUI (windows, labels, buttons) with Tkinter</li>
+  <li>Creating functions with OpenCv that will be added in the buttons that are created with Tkinter.</li>
+  <li>Inside these functions there are different filters codified using openCV.
+The images that are imported can't be read by the openCV in order to process these images we need to convert these labels into arrays.
+Once we do that, the images can be manipulated with OpenCV.</li>
   </li>
 </ul>